CyrusLiu20/Random-Walk-with-Cardiac-Diffusion-Tensor-Imaging/README.md

 ```
 ./run_sim.exe
 ```
-To change the diffusion configuration, please see the three input files in the input folder (montecarlofile, sequencefile, and substratefile)
+To change the diffusion configuration, please see the three input files in the input folder (montecarlofile, sequencefile, and substratefile),  please also ensure you have these external libraries installed (Eigen and Matio).
 # Sample
 Simulation of 500 particles
 ![](pics/Distribution.PNG)